Rule 10.2. Judicial Council membership and terms

 (B)The Chief Justice appoints a vice-chair from among the judicial members of the council.
 When the chair is absent, unable to serve, or so directs, the vice-chair performs all of the duties of the chair.

 (C)The Chief Justice appoints a Judicial Council member to serve as chair of the council in the event that both the Chief Justice and the council vice-chair are absent or unable to serve.
 The Chief Justice determines individuals to serve as chair from among the internal committee chairs and vice-chairs.

 (2)Chairs and vice-chairs of the internal committees

-The Judicial Council has seven officers: the chair, vice-chair, secretary, and the chairs of the council's four internal committees.
+The Judicial Council has eight officers: the chair, vice-chair, secretary, and the chairs of the council's five internal committees.